robertnmoffat/commandLineGPT/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.<br>
+The project was mainly made for personal use, but these instructions should get you up and running if you also find it of value.<br>

 ### Prerequisites

+ChatGPT account and api key.<br>
-This project requires C++ 17<br>
+This project requires C++ 17.<br>
 In order to compile the project, cpr must be installed on the machine and exported so that it can be referenced by the compiler.<br>

 ### Installing

 This project requires the compiler parameters -std=c++17 and -lcpr to compile.<br>
+There must be a file named api_key.txt in the same directory as the executable.
+The text file should have one line containing the users ChatGPT api key.<br>